 Made in Stithians: a portrait of Paul Spooner at work

 Previously available on VHS and DVD, now re-mastered for digital.
-Watch the trailer below or buy / rent here.
+Watch the trailer or buy / rent here.

 What do artists do all day?